Output-feedback Synthesis Orbit Geometry: Quotient Manifolds and LQG Direct Policy Optimization: Direct PO for LQG

 In this section, we introduce our proposed first-order optimizer for LQG.
-Algorithm \ref{alg:RGD} is RGD over the domain of $\tilde{\calC}_n^\co$.
+Algorithm \ref{alg:RGD} is RGD over the domain of $\widetilde{\calC}_n^\co$.
 The optimizer uses the Euclidean retraction and the Riemannian metric defined in \S\ref{sect:KM-metric}.
-We optimize over $\tilde{\calC}_n^\co$ instead of $\tilde{\calC}_n$ for two reasons.
-First, the orbit space of $\tilde{\calC}^\co_n$ modulo coordinate transformation admits a \textit{quotient manifold structure}.
-This is not the case for $\tilde{\calC}_n$.
-Second, the metric is coordinate-invariant, and so RGD over the $(n^2+nm+np)$-dimensional Riemannian manifold $\tilde{\calC}^\co_n$ coincides with RGD over the much smaller $(nm+np)$-dimensional \textit{Riemannian quotient manifold}.
+We optimize over $\widetilde{\calC}_n^\co$ instead of $\widetilde{\calC}_n$ for two reasons.
+First, the orbit space of $\widetilde{\calC}^\co_n$ modulo coordinate transformation admits a \textit{quotient manifold structure}.
+This is not the case for $\widetilde{\calC}_n$, whose quotient space is non-Hausdorff \cite{hazewinkel1980fine}.
+Second, the metric is coordinate-invariant, and hence This also implies RGD over the $(n^2+nm+np)$-dimensional Riemannian manifold $\widetilde{\calC}^\co_n$ coincides with RGD over the much smaller $(nm+np)$-dimensional \textit{Riemannian quotient manifold}.
 This will be explained in detail in \S\ref{sect:rie-quo-man}.

 A few remarks are in order.
-In the case where $K^+ = \calR_K(-s \nabla J_n(K))$ is non-stabilizing, one has to choose a small enough $s_t$ in Algorithm \ref{alg:RGD}; analogously, when $K^+$ is non-minimal, one can perturb the step direction (Lemma \ref{lem:generic}).
-Next, $\nabla J_n(K)$ is computed via (\ref{g-coords}) and (\ref{Riemannian-gradient}) in each iteration\footnote{One can use Cholesky decomposition to reduce per-iteration time.}.
-In this context, the global frame $(\bfE_i)_{i=1}^N$, where $N = n^2 + nm + np$, can simply be a fixed basis of $\calV_n$.
-Lastly, the differential of the LQG cost is, where
+In the case where $\sfK^+ = \calR_\sfK(-s \nabla J_n(\sfK))$ is non-stabilizing, one has to choose a small enough positive $s_t$ in Algorithm \ref{alg:RGD}; analogously, when $\sfK^+$ is stabilizing yet non-minimal, one can perturb the step direction since the set difference $\widetilde{\calC}_n - \widetilde{\calC}_n^\co$ is measure zero (Lemma \ref{lem:generic}).
+Second, $\|.\|_\sfK$ is the Riemannian norm to be defined.
+Next, $\nabla J_n(\sfK)$ is computed via \eqref{g-coords} and (\ref{Riemannian-gradient}) in each iteration.
+It should be noted that given $\grad J(\sfK)$, computing $\nabla J(\sfK)$ is an $\calO((n^2 + nm + np)^3)$ operation; Cholesky decomposition can significantly reduce the per-iteration complexity.
+In this context, the global frame $(\bfE_i)$ is simply a fixed basis of $\calV_n$.